LassoSoft/LassoGuide/lasso_guide_source/language/error-handling.rst

 Responding to errors gracefully is the hallmark of good programming.
 Errors in Lasso run the gamut from expected errors, such as a database search that returns no records, to syntax errors that require fixing before a page will even process.
-Lasso provides tools to manage errors at several different levels which can act redundantly to ensure that no errors will be missed.
+Lasso provides tools to manage errors at several different levels, which can act redundantly to ensure that no errors will be missed.
 This chapter provides details about how errors are reported and handled in Lasso 9.
 Topics include error reporting, custom error pages, error methods and error handling.